 Many people fish in the Murray River and some of its permanent tributaries for species such as rainbow trout, redfin perch, cobbler and marron.
 Closed seasons, bag limits and minimum legal sizes help protect stocks from over-fishing.
 This enables the available catch to be shared between the thousands of anglers who target these species.

 You must have a valid fishing licence, issued by the Department of Fisheries.
 Licences are available from any Australia Post Office or Department of Fisheries offices or online.

-Dogs are allowed in the recreation area of Lane Poole Reserve but must be kept on a leash at all times.
-The Department conducts baiting with 1080 poison as part of its Western Shield animal conservation program in Lane Poole Reserve.
-This includes the King Jarrah Walk Trail, the Fawcett Track, the Bibbulmun Track and the Munda Biddi Trail.
-1080 poison is lethal to dogs and it is recommended that dogs are not taken outside of the designated campsites or recreation area.
-For more information on Western Shield and baiting locations, please see https://www.dpaw.wa.gov.au/management/pests-diseases/westernshield/western-shield-fox-and-cat-baiting-locations or speak to a ranger.
+Dogs are allowed in the campgrounds and recreation area of Lane Poole Reserve but must be kept on a leash at all times.
+Dogs should not be taken on the King Jarrah Walk Trail, the Fawcett Track, the Bibbulmun Track and the Munda Biddi Trail as they fall within an area where 1080 poison baiting occurs as part of the Western Shield animal conservation program.

 1080 poison is lethal to dogs.
 For more information on Western Shield and baiting locations, please see Western Shield fox and feral cat baiting locations or speak to a ranger.